 This was the first time my students had focused explicitly on critiquing evidence.
 For many of them, it was a difficult concept to understand.
 While Globe at Night provided a good platform to explore and discuss data collection and the reliability of evidence, in a post-unit assessment activity, many students were not able to independently transfer this learning to a new context.
 They will require more experiences with critiquing evidence in a variety of contexts.

-Subsequent to this unit, we have continued to develop the science capability ‘Critique evidence’ by exploring other OCS projects – Orangutan Nest Watch, the Monarch Butterfly Tagging Programme and Beluga Bits.
+Subsequent to this unit, we have continued to develop the science capability ‘Critique evidence’ by exploring other OCS projects – Orangutan Nest Watch, the Monarch Butterfly Tagging Programme (since 2022 this is no longer being run) and Beluga Bits.
 This has also helped to develop students’ understanding of OCS projects and the range of different investigations they can be involved with.

 This work was carried out as part of the research project Citizen Scientists in the Classroom.